Shengxin Li 李 盛忻

 When we design for disability, we all benefit. | Elise Roy

-During my free time, I enjoy travelling and photography.
+During my free time, I enjoy (railway) travelling and photography.
+I'm specifically interested in collecting visa stickers and entry/exit passport stamps.
 I'm also a big fan of サカナクション.
 I deeply resonate with their songs.
+Don't miss their latest song 怪獣!

 Curriculum Vitae